 - The host family cannot live in government housing.

 - Other exchange students (or possibly foster children) may live in the house.
-However, there cannot be too many of them for you to live with the minimum requirements stated above.
+However, the number of people living in the house should be within the limits stated above.

 Problems CSFES has seen regarding host families